Louis Lehmann/ TORQ. BUILD JOURNAL

 buy.

-A modular rotational grip trainer, conceived through conversation with three different AI systems over a single afternoon.
-This is a build journal — honest about what's real, what's rendered, and what's still in my head.
+A modular rotational grip trainer — crush, rotation, and thick-grip in one desk-sized device.
+This is the build journal: what's real, what's only rendered, and what's still in my head.

 TORQ rotational grip trainer concept render